Adopt A Position Program

 To Adopt A Position:

-The Spring 2015 Adopt A Position Schedule
+Fall 2016 Adopt A Position Schedule

 In the past we have required that each group or individual renew their commitment to the AAP program by signing a volunteer agreement every two years.
 The current agreements will be good for a minimum of two years and will renew automatically unless either the group or individuals involved in the program or the National Park Service cancel the agreement.
 The contact person for any group who wishes to terminate their agreement should contact the park AAP coordinator.
 If we do not have your current address, please contact the AAP coordinator with your new contact information.